These numbers have shown that Indonesia possesses many years of reserves.

 Indonesia is also endowed with significant potential for renewable energy such as hydropower, solar, biomass, wind, and geothermal reserves.

-In addition, the government also emphasises on environment issues especially water treatment and waste management due to the growing need for a clean water supply in the country.
+In addition, the government also emphasises on environment issues especially water treatment and waste management due to the growing need for clean water supply in the country.

 Indonesia is the major producer of a myriad contributing to the important source of national income.
 In 2018, Indonesia has spent IDR 30.1 trillion (USD 2,175 million) for the development of agriculture.